Interjet/easyJetform/README.md

 autoAlign | Boolean | Should automatically align the text according to the placeholder's or the value's direction.
 Default: true telMaxLength | Integer | The maximum length of inputs of type tel url | String | The URL to which the form should be submited.
-Default: '//jetform.interjet.co.il/lead/save' template | Object | The validation engine messages.
+Default: '//jetform.interjet.co.il/lead/save' requestType | String | The type of the HTTP request that should be sent.
+Default: 'text' template | Object | The validation engine messages.
 You can add new or overwrite the existing messages [spinner](#spinner) | Object | Properties for the spinner [permit](#permit) | Object | Permission for input characters to a specific input type